nine-voices/hw-01/src/readme.md

-To clone this follow next steps:
+To clone this project follow next steps:

 1.
 2.
 3.